jannatulhashi/predicting_non-bankrupt_companies/README.md

 **How well does the performance of the  training and test dataset compare?**

 **Answer:** When it comes to Active companies, there is a 93% success rate, meanwhile for the failed companies there is only a 59% success rate.
 There is a lot of unpredictability within the "failed" companies.
-There could also be external factors as to why a companies goes bankrupt.
+There could also be external factors as to why a company goes bankrupt.

 **Confusion Matrix**